amitk030/CKAD-exercises-and-solutions/practice-challenges/Resource Limit Range/README.md

     </details>

-1. ### Try creating a pod `server` with `nginx` image in `pierre` namespace with resources request of `memory=500Mi`.
-The pod creation will fail, once you define limitrange you need to provie limit for that resource in that namespace.
+1. ### Try creating a pod `server` with `nginx` image in `pierre` namespace with resources request of `cpu=700m`.
+The pod creation will fail, once you define limitrange you need to provie cpu limit if it exceeds the given range in that namespace.

     <details><summary>Solution</summary>
       <p>